 - The Generation 1 IBOR can’t be used for duality and reconciliation purposes, because it is based on incomplete data.
 This is amply demonstrated by the flushing (and therefore junking) of the position data each day, and the continuing dependence on the manager’s accounting system.

-As you can read more about in the complete IBOR guide, a modern Investment Book of Record can in many cases obviate the need for a traditional in-house accounting system, and hence can have the additional benefit of reducing the number of systems operated across the asset manager.
+A modern IBOR can in many cases obviate the need for a traditional in-house accounting system, and hence can have the additional benefit of reducing the number of systems operated across the asset manager.

 Creating new position snapshots daily: the rolling (stored) balances approach